htc-ccis1301/fall-2016/src/morea/design-basic/ex-fan-page-p6.md

 ## Submit
-Create a pull-request add a pull-request comment to include your thoughts on why it would make maintenance of a web site easier to keep all styles in an external CSS file and out of the HTML files.

-Submit the following screenshots to the Assignment box on D2L:
+Create a pull-request and submit your MS Word document write up along with the following screenshots to the Assignment box on D2L:

 - Open-pull request
 - Actual web page as published on GitHub (URL in Settings)